Improved bounds for hypohamiltonian graphs: Generating hypohamiltonian graphs

 \subsection{Preparation}

 In this section we present our algorithm ${\mathfrak A}$ to generate all non-isomorphic hypohamiltonian graphs of a given order. ${\mathfrak A}$ is based on work of Aldred, McKay, and Wormald~\cite{AMW97}, but contains essential additional bounding criteria.
 It is easy to see that hypohamiltonian graphs are 3-connected and cyclically 4-connected.

+We follow Aldred, McKay and Wormald~\cite{AMW97} and say that a graph $G$ is \emph{hypocyclic} if for every $v \in V(G)$, the graph~$G - v$ is hamiltonian.
+Hamiltonian hypocyclic graphs are usually called ``1-hamiltonian'' (see e.g.~\cite{CKL70}), so the family of all hypocyclic graphs is the disjoint union of the families of all 1-hamiltonian and hypohamiltonian graphs.

 We now present several lemmas with necessary conditions for a graph to be hypocyclic or hypohamiltonian.
 We then use a selection of these lemmas to prune the search in the generation algorithm.
 This selection, i.e.\ whether to use a certain lemma or not and the order in which these lemmas should be applied, is based on experimental evidence.
 The efficiency of the algorithm strongly depends on the strength of these pruning criteria.

 To avoid confusion, we will generally use the same terminology as Aldred, McKay, and Wormald did in~\cite{AMW97} (that is: e.g.\ type A, B, and C obstructions).
 Let $G$ be a possibly disconnected graph.
-We will denote by $p(G)$ the minimum number of disjoint paths needed to cover all vertices of $G$, by $V_1(G)$ the vertices of degree~1 in $G$, and by $I(G)$ the set of all isolated vertices and all isolated edges of~$G$.
+We will denote by $p(G)$ the minimum number of disjoint paths needed to cover all vertices of $G$, by $V_1(G)$ the vertices of degree~1 in $G$, and by $I(G)$ the set of all isolated vertices and all isolated $K_2$'s (i.e.\ isolated edges together with their endpoints) of~$G$.
 Put

 \begin{lemma}[Aldred, McKay, and Wormald~\cite{AMW97}] Given a hypocyclic graph $G$, for any partition $(W,X)$ of the vertices of $G$ with $|W| > 1$ and $|X| > 1$, we have that \end{lemma}

 Now consider a graph $G$ containing a partition $(W,X)$ of its vertices with $|W| > 1$ and $|X| > 1$.
 If $p(G[W]) \ge |X|$, then we call $(W,X)$ a \emph{type A obstruction}, and if $k(G[W]) \ge |X|$, then we speak of a \emph{type B obstruction}.
 For efficiency reasons we only consider type A obstructions where $G[W]$ is a union of disjoint paths.